radicalgeek/pg_analyser/README.md

 ### Deployment

 The project includes kubernetes manifests for running the application in a pod.
+A pre-built container image is avaliable on docker hub too https://hub.docker.com/repository/docker/radicalgeek/pg_analyser/general

 1. Ensure your Kubernetes cluster is running and `kubectl` is configured to communicate with your cluster.